blallau/cluster-ansible-aio/README.md

 By default, virtual nodes OS will be same as hypervisor OS.

     ./cluster-ansible-aio create-virtual-nodes

+Virtual nodes OS can be override using **vm_os_distro** variable.

+Example: in case of Ubuntu hypervisor and Debian virtual nodes wanted.

+    ./cluster-ansible-aio create-virtual-nodes -e vm_os_distro=debian

+Any of the default role variables can be easily overridden with variables from **group_vars/all.yml**

 3. [Bootstrap all virtual nodes (install packages, configure Docker, configure SSH...).]